-Simply put, the Copper State is a haven when it comes to unparalleled views, especially if desert terrain is what you’re after.
+Simply put, the Copper State is a haven for unparalleled views, especially if desert terrain is what you’re after.
 If you’re currently in the planning stages of your Arizona road trip itinerary, chances are you’re currently feeling overwhelmed when choosing where to go and what to do during your visit.

 If you still aren’t sure where to go during your visit, make sure these 8 destinations are musts in your schedule!

-BEFORE YOU GO!
+- BEFORE YOU GO!
 Make sure you read our best desert driving safety tips

 8 Must-See Destinations in Arizona